 Maybe you feel like that now.

 You need your own vision and plan for homeschooling success.
-Like a road map, it will keep you focused and moving in the direction that YOU choose.
+Like a road map, it will keep you focused and moving in your chosen direction.

-When you homeschool with a plan, you know when to say “yes” and when to say “no.” You decide at the beginning of each year what you and your family are going to do and not do, what kind of curriculum you are going to use for the year, how many outside activities are possible, and which ones support your goals.
+When you homeschool with a plan, you know when to say “yes” and when to say “no.” At the beginning of each year, you decide what you and your family will do and not do, what kind of curriculum you will use for the year, how many outside activities are possible, and which ones support your goals.

 Let’s scrape you off the road and get you back in the driver’s seat. 😉

-Start by getting away from everything with your spouse, or if you are a single mom/dad, by yourself or with another homeschooling parent.
-Take at least a half a day or an evening to talk and pray about what YOU want your homeschool to be like.
+Start by getting away from everything with your spouse, or if you are a single mom/dad, by yourself, or with another homeschooling parent.
+Take at least half a day or an evening to talk and pray about what YOU want your homeschool to be like.